-3.5.1.
-Fields for research and development
+2.5.1 Fields for research and development

 As natural laws are immutable, the general form of the curve "cost of energy unit vs. effective power" should not change, regardless of the technology adopted.
 However, it is possible to make this curve lower, getting access to more market niches.
-In previous work [15], authors proposed ship modular architecture because the mobile nuclear power plants may have a long life (about 60 years) and ships typically have shorter life (25 years).
+In earlier work [15], authors proposed ship modular architecture because the mobile nuclear power plants may have a long life (about 60 years) and ships typically have shorter life (25 years).
 This way, detaching the plant from the ship and transferring it to another ship, the life cycle cost becomes lower.
 Other possibility is adoption of fourth generation reactors, like molten salt reactors, which could be cheaper, safer, and simpler.
 But, to make this a reality, new ways of making design, nuclear safety analysis and licensing need to take place to attract investors, and such new methods need to start at research institutions.
 Another measure could be the application of functional segregation that means allocation of functions needing high reliability to small, normally in standby high-quality systems.
 Besides, all systems running in normal operation should be normal industrial quality.
 An earlier work presented an example of steam generator adopting this principle [15].
 As passive safety is gaining space in land nuclear power plants, the same should occur for Mobile Nuclear Power Plants, as passive elements are more dependable and cheaper than active parts.
 Nevertheless, designing passive nuclear power plants at sea is more complicated because of the limited space, so this is a topic of research.

-3.5.2.
-Administrative measures
+2.5.2 Administrative measures

-[16] proposed that utilities should raise funds to replace nuclear power plants in advance, taking profit of interest rates, instead of paying for interests.
+As proposed by [16], utilities should raise funds to replace nuclear power plants in advance, taking profit of interest rates, instead of paying for interests.
 This way, the long-lived nuclear power plants have financial advantages over other power sources, being the first mobile nuclear power plants developed using R&D funds.
 The reason for the government to support such project is to reduce shipping costs and reach energy security, as creating jobs and getting taxes.
 To reduce risks for shipping companies, the nuclear vendor or group should run the mobile nuclear power plants, selling electric energy, and solving all licensing and waste disposal issues.
 This way, shipping companies do not need nuclear competences and get power from energy supply contracts.
 Nuclear vendors should aim at a large pool of clients, as diversity of clients should dilute project risks, assuming the market niches targeted allow nuclear power to be competitive.
 To know if a given market niche is or not competitive, nuclear industry needs to search for a cost model and associated uncertainties for mobile nuclear power plants.

-3.5.2.
-Political solutions
+2.5.3 Political solutions

 The first political solution is the permanent public education effort on energy sources, showing historical data on accidents and costs for the main power sources.
 This should be part of basic school curriculum, allowing informed decisions and judgment before reaching vote age.
 Also, school needs to reveal the importance of energy to human life, quality of life and jobs, along with the drawbacks and limitations of all technologies.
 Another political goal is to set equal risks (isonomy) policy for all industries, as United Kingdom.
 With a single legislation for all industries, policy needs to focus on performance-based goals (becoming technology neutral) and needs to consider human risks.
-Involving all industries, there should be more stability in the legislation, avoiding crescent demands like in United States, which is a local phenomenon, not representative of Korean experience, for instance [17].
+A legislation for all industries should be more stable than rules created by sector of activity.
+Greater stability would avoid crescent demands like in United States, which is a local phenomenon, not representative of Korean experience, for instance [17].